alirezabj/Part4-Exercise3/README.md

 #### Functional Differences

 1. Type constraints and flexibility:
    - `challenge1(Bird b)`: This method only accepts an object of type Bird or its subclasses.
-Therefore, if you have nother class (unrelated to Bird) that implements Winged and Bipedal, you cannot pass it to challenge1, even if it has the required fly() and walk() methods.
+Therefore, if you have another class (unrelated to Bird) that implements Winged and Bipedal, you cannot pass it to challenge1, even if it has the required fly() and walk() methods.
    - `challenge2<X extends Winged & Bipedal>(X b)`: This method accepts any type that implements both Winged and Bipedal regardless of whether it belongs to the Bird class hierarchy.

 2. Extensibility and Reusability: